j-seixas/GravityGuy/README.md

 * **Game**
 Tap to change the gravity upside down.
+You can also change it by using the gyroscope(if your phone has it), rotating in the y-axis.
 You lose if you fall off the map or if you can't keep up with the camera.

 ![Achievements](https://cloud.githubusercontent.com/assets/19241121/26800069/ce800b3e-4a2f-11e7-9fc1-e3f6f5214e98.png)